Hoppa till innehål

 The full PDF installation guide for the Software Development Kit (SDK) TC-Python.
 Note this is also included in the Thermo-Calc full installation guide.

-The information below is about the PDF documentation for the current version of the software.
-A Documentation Set contains a variety of user guides packaged together in one PDF.
-Previous versions of the PDF documentation can be found in the Archive section below on this page.
+The information below is about the PDF software documentation for the current version of the software.
+The Thermo-Calc Software Documentation Set contains a variety of user guides packaged together in one PDF.
+Previous or deprecated versions of the PDF documentation can be found in the Archive section below on this page.

 TC-Python Online Help and PDF